firstred/postnl-api-php/docs/overview.rst

 Requirements
 ------------

-PostNL's REST API provides all of the functionality and is the recommended way to connect.
+Nowadays there are two APIs you can choose from: SOAP or REST.
+PostNL's REST API provides all of the functionality and is currently the recommended way to connect.

 .. _rest api requirements: